Paper Replications

 \(se\) is the standard deviation of the portfolio of yields observed with errors.

-It is relevant to highlight that the script above makes use of the principal component weights provided by BR (2017).
-Such a matrix is simply a scaled-up version of the one provided by the function pca_weights_one_country of this package.
+For replicability, it is important to note that the \(P-\)dynamics results reported in Table 1.2 for the MultiATSM package make use of the principal component weights provided by BR (2017).
+Such a matrix is simply a scaled-up version of the one provided by the function pca_weights_one_country() of this package.
 Accordingly, despite the numerical differences on the weight matrices, both methods generate time series of spanned factors which are perfectly correlated.
 Another difference between the two approaches relates to the construction form of the log-likelihood function (llk): while in the BR (2017) code the llk is expressed in terms of a portfolio of yields, the MultiATSM package generates this same input directly as a function of observed yields (i.e. both procedures lead to equivalent llk up to the Jacobian term).

-2 Candelon and Moura (2021)
+2 Candelon and Moura (forthcoming)

-The multi-country framework introduced in Candelon and Moura (2021) was meticulously designed to enhance the tractability of large-scale ATSMs, providing a deeper understanding of the intricate global economic mechanisms that underlie yield curve fluctuations.
+The multi-country framework introduced in Candelon and Moura (Forthcoming) was designed to enhance the tractability of large-scale ATSMs, providing a deeper understanding of the intricate global economic mechanisms that underlie yield curve fluctuations.
 This framework also reinforces the statistical validity of inference and enhances the predictive capabilities of these models.
-This novel setup, embodied by the GVAR jointQ model class, is benchmarked against the findings of Jotikasthira, Le, and Lundblad (2015), which are captured by the JLL original model class.
+This novel setup, embodied by the GVAR multi model class, is benchmarked against the findings of Jotikasthira, Le, and Lundblad (2015), which are captured by the JLL original model class.
 The paper showcases an empirical illustration involving China, Brazil, Mexico, and Uruguay.

 # A) Load database data

-# B) Decide on general model inputs
+# B) GENERAL model inputs

-ModelType <- "GVAR jointQ" # Options: "GVAR jointQ", "JLL original"
+ModelType <- "GVAR multi" # Options: "GVAR multi" or "JLL original".

-Economies <- c("China","Brazil","Mexico", "Uruguay")
+Economies <- c("China", "Brazil", "Mexico", "Uruguay")

-GlobalVar <- c("GBC", "CPI_OECD")
+GlobalVar <- c("Gl_Eco_Act", "Gl_Inflation")

 DomVar <- c("Eco_Act", "Inflation")

-OutputLabel <- "CM_2021"
+OutputLabel <- "CM_jfec"

-# B.1) Decide on specific model inputs
+# B.1) SPECIFIC model inputs

 #################################### GVAR-based models ##################################################